 Why has the Bakery School Foundation invested in Bakery Schools?

-The Foundation is determined to give young people the skills they need to work in the bakery, patisserie and chocolate sectors.
-To achieve this goal, the Foundation has invested in four bakery schools: one in India and one in Brazil.
-A third one in Mexico and just recently in South Africa.
+The Foundation is determined to give youngsters the skills they need to work in the bakery, patisserie, and chocolate sectors.
+To achieve this goal, the Foundation has invested in six bakery schools in India, Brazil, Mexico, Sout-Africa, Romania, and the Philippines.

 How can I contact the Bakery School Foundation?

 Please check out our contact page for more information.